nicholas art gallery naggar (1)

 Tourists are free to walk within the rooms on the ground floor that showcases Nicholas Roerich’s paintings.

-The upper floor (the memorial house) however, isn’t accessible entirely as it is in a comparatively bad shape.
+The upper floor (the memorial house) however, isn’t accessible entirely as it is in comparatively bad shape.
 Visitors are not allowed inside the rooms on the upper floor but they can walk around the adjoining balcony and peek through the glass windows.

 naggar art gallery